awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-transactional-messages.md

 + Total – The total number of clicks that occurred during the selected time period\.
 + Change over period – The percentage of change between the number of clicks that occurred on the first and last days of the selected time period\.
 If this value is an em dash \(—\), no clicks occurred on the first day of the time period\.
 Amazon Pinpoint can't calculate the percentage of change if the value is zero \(`0`\) for the first day of the time period\.
 The chart shows the total number of clicks that occurred on each day of the selected time period\.
 When you send a message that contains links, Amazon Pinpoint replaces those links with links that refer to our servers\.
 When a recipient clicks one of these links, we redirect the recipient to the intended location, and count the click\.
-If a single recipient clicks multiple links in a message, or clicks the same link more than once, each click is counted as a separate event\.
+If a message recipient clicks multiple links in a message or clicks the same link more than once, those clicks will be counted as one click if they occur within the same hour\.
+Multiple clicks taking place at different hours will be counted as separate clicks\.
+For example, a link is clicked at 8:30 AM and 8:45 AM it will count as one click but if the link is clicked at 8:30 AM and 9:05 AM it will count as two clicks because the hour has changed\.

 **Complaints**
 Shows the number of messages that were reported as spam by recipients: